AGENTISNUM1/1.16-1.21-client-archive/README.md

 ### Credits:

-> [Smug2f](https://github.com/Smug2f) and his [Fast Client Archive](https://github.com/Smug2f/Fast-Client-Archive) for the inspiration.

 > [ManInMyVan](https://github.com/ManInMyVan) (best github username ever) and his [Meteor Client Archive](https://github.com/ManInMyVan/meteor-archive)

 > [Kilab Gaming](https://www.youtube.com/@KiLABGaming) and his CCOs (Complete Client Overviews) for some safe clients.

 > [Mc-Hacks.net](https://mc-hacks.net/) for a list of confirmed safe clients.

-> [PlutoSolutions](crystalpvp.ru), an epic cool crack team, for providing most of the cracks in this archive.
+> [PlutoSolutions](https://crystalpvp.ru/), an epic cool crack team, for providing most of the cracks in this archive.
 Also the Mio Client devs.

-Check out my other projects, like my [Meteor Future Archive](https://github.com/AGENTISNUM1/meteor-future)
+> [TwoNick](https://github.com/TwoNick) for making some of the cracks used in this archive. (mio, shoreline, grim, etc)